hakonhall/hybridmodules/README.md

 sh/make-modular-jar.sh -u -f commons-lang-2.5.jar --module-info src --module-version 2.5
 ```

+TODO: The above will probably not set the compiled version for the dependencies?
+Perhaps if they're included with -p?

 ### OSGi bundles

 OSGi bundle JARs contains meta information that can be used to make a hybrid modular JAR: